|

 of times you can get away with making the box smaller than normal if you

-we're going passive!
-I can get rid of any hump by tuning the box
+design, I can get rid of any hump by tuning the box

 much lower than would normally be possible with an ordinary port.

 Response Plot, SPL Plot and Excursion Plots of the 10Triple10.
-I

 Tuning Frequency